 Composition is a complex game, why make it more difficult just because you’ve read something about a three light set-up?

 When we look into space that has been filled with an object our brain immediately goes into action.
 It searches for order in the things we see.
 That order is based on pre-conceptions and learned ideas about what order is.

 How we see things

-We are all different, our experiences of life follow different paths and therefore with draw different conclusions about what we see and what we think the object is.
-Such as which part part of a composition is most important.
+We are all different, our experiences of life follow different paths and therefore we draw different conclusions about what we see and what we think the object is.
+Such as which part of a composition is most important.

 The focal point in composition is based on your own judgement and choices – not on “rules of composition” in a book, or determined by an APP.

 Composition becomes Universal.
 The way you see things determines what type of photographs you take best.
 The music you listen to and love will often be a clue as to your own ideas about composition.
 Pop music, Trance, Jazz or Blues and Rock are different forms of Rhythm and Compositions.
 They appeal to your brain and your sensibilities.